-- ullet CURRENT Strength c and absolute direction c{dir} of current.
-Unit: knots. - WIND Strength w and absolute direction w{dir} of wind.
+- CURRENT Strength c and absolute direction $c{dir}$ of current.
+Unit: knots. - WIND Strength w and absolute direction $w{dir}$ of wind.
 Unit: Beaufort. - DEPTH Mean water depth below the keel.
 Unit: meters.

-c{dir} and w{dir} are absolute values, and are entered as any of the following abbreviations: N, S, W, E, NE, NW, NNW, NNE, SE, SW, SSE, SSW, ENE, ESE, WNW, WSW.
+$c{dir}$ and $w{dir}$ are absolute values, and are entered as any of the following abbreviations: N, S, W, E, NE, NW, NNW, NNE, SE, SW, SSE, SSW, ENE, ESE, WNW, WSW.
 The relative directions are computed automatically by the system, depending on the ship's actual course at each moment.
 Additional inputs are the ship's mean draft and required departure/arrival times.
-The route optimizer computes the bottom track speeds x_i , $\forall i$, that minimize the total fuel consumption for the voyage.
+The route optimizer computes the bottom track speeds $x_i, \forall i$ , that minimize the total fuel consumption for the voyage.
 The arrival time is always kept as requested.
-The route plan shown in Table 4 has been computed with algorithm 3 described above.
-The set values x for speed are automatically executed as POSITION/ARRIVAL commands (see Section 4.3).
-The speed control is combined with the dynamic limits for fuel consumption (see Section 4.2).
+The route plan shown in Table 1 has been computed with algorithm 3 described above.
+The set values x for speed are automatically executed as set speed commands by the central unit.
+The speed control is combined with the dynamic limits for fuel consumption (see Section 4).
 In this way the engines are controlled in a smooth and economical way throughout the route.
-The route is automatically re-optimized every 10 minutes or when new current or wind are entered.
+The route is automatically re-optimized every 10 minutes or when new current or wind values are entered.